CodeConnect/codeconnect.github.io/_posts/2015-11-25-Exploring-Essential-Performance-Truths-Boxing.md

 ---
 layout: post
-title: Exploring "Essential Performance Truths" - Boxing
+title: Exploring Essential Performance Truths - Boxing
 ---

 In [Part 1](http://blog.comealive.io/Exploring-Essential-Performance-Truths/), we discussed four facts about performance in a large, user-facing, managed codebase.
 Ultimately most fixable bottlenecks in these systems come down to allocations and the garbage collector (GC).
 Today we'll look at a common source of wasteful allocations: Boxing.